mit-pdos/sigmaos/cpython3.11/Doc/library/os.rst

    new file descriptor is :ref:`non-inheritable <fd_inheritance>`.

    *initval* is the initial value of the event counter.
-The initial value must be a 32 bit unsigned integer.
+The initial value must be an 32 bit unsigned integer.
 Please note that the initial value is limited to a 32 bit unsigned int although the event counter is an unsigned 64 bit integer with a maximum value of 2\ :sup:`64`\ -\ 2.